hexadivine/ctf_writeups/README.md

 {% tab title="Bachelors in CS" %}

-- Completed Bachelors in CS from MIT AOE
+- Completed Bachelors in CS degree from [MIT AOE](https://mitaoe.ac.in/) in July 2021 with CGPA 8.17

 {% endtab %}